alpaca-lang/alpaca/README.md

   to spawn a process and then send it its own pid.
 Still thinking about how to do this better.
 - exception handling (try/catch)
 - any sort of standard library.
-Biggest missing things to me right now are things like basic string manipulation functions and adapters for `gen_server`, etc.
+Biggest missing things right now are things like basic string manipulation functions and adapters for `gen_server`, etc.
 - anything like behaviours or things that would support them.
-Traits, type classes, ML modules, etc all smell like supersets to me but I'm not sure which way to jump yet.
+Traits, type classes, ML modules, etc all smell like supersets but we don't have a definite direction yet.
-- simpler FFI to Erlang via dialyzer.
-I'm not certain how feasible this is but I'd like to dig a little deeper to see if it's possible.
-Especially important since the FFI currently only type checks the results of the patterns, not the existence of the module and function being called, nor the arity, nor that the types of the provided arguments could ever ever match.
+- simpler FFI, there's an open issue for discussion:  https://github.com/alpaca-lang/alpaca/issues/7
 - annotations in the BEAM file output (source line numbers, etc).
-Not hard based on what I've seen in the [LFE](https://github.com/lfe) code base.
+Not hard based on what can be seen in the [LFE](https://github.com/lfe) code base.
 - support for typing anything other than a raw source file.
-I need to investigate reading/writing beam file annotations to help with this I suspect.
-- pattern matching in function declarations directly rather than in the body.
 - type annotations/restrictions/ascriptions.
-I'm toying with the idea of putting these in comments so that if the documentation is wrong it yields a compiler error.
+Toying with the idea of putting these in comments so that if the documentation is wrong it yields a compiler error.
 - anonymous functions